 Much as I prefer to view a physical map, there are times when it’s just easier and quicker to view them on your computer.
 Once you’ve bought an OS map you are able to view it digitally for free, or you can sign up for a paid subscription to OS and access them all.

 Just a quick note before I show you how to do it.
-This only works on laptops and desktops, unfortunately it doesn’t work on mobiles, so what I normally do is take a screenshot of the map on my laptop, then I can access it from my phone’s photo gallery when I’m out on the walk.
+This trick only works on laptops/desktops and Andriod mobiles, unfortunately I couldn’t get it to work on iPhones (do let me know if you find a way) but you could always take a screenshot of the map on your laptop, then access it from your phone’s photo gallery when you’re out on a walk.

 - Go to https://www.bing.com/maps